desertbit/glue/README.md

 # Glue - Robust Go and Javascript Socket Library
 [![Join the chat at https://gitter.im/desertbit/glue](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/desertbit/glue?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Glue is a real-time bidirectional socket library.
 It is a **clean**, **robust** and **efficient** alternative to [socket.io](http://socket.io/).
 This library is designed to connect webbrowsers with a go-backend in a simple way.
 It automatically detects supported socket layers and chooses the most suitable one.
 This library handles automatic reconnections on disconnections and handles caching to bridge those disconnections.
-The server implementation is **thread-safe**.
+The server implementation is **thread-safe** and **stable**.
+The API is **fixed** and there won't be any breaking API changes.

 ## Socket layers
 Currently two socket layers are supported: